British court rules taxi-hailing app Uber is legal in London

 Last month the mayor of Rio de Janeiro said he would ban the app in the city.

-The court's decision is however separate from a consultation which London's transport authority launched last month, proposing tougher rules which could hit the San Francisco-based app, whose investors include Goldman Sachs (GS.N) and Google (GOOGL.O).
+The court's decision is however separate from a consultation which London's transport authority launched last month, proposing tougher rules which could hit the San Francisco-based app, whose investors include Goldman Sachs and Google.

 Under those plans, firms would have to provide a booking confirmation at least five minutes before a journey starts and allow cabs to be booked up to seven days in advance.